 The following questions and answers address briefly some questions you may have regarding the merger and Merger Agreement.
 These questions and answers may not address all questions that may be important to you as a shareholder of Universal.
-Please refer to the more detailed information contained elsewhere in this Information Statement, the annexes to this Information Statement and the documents referred to or incorporated by reference in this Information Statement.
+Please refer to the more detailed information contained elsewhere in this Information Statement, the annexes to this Information Statement and the documents referred to in this Information Statement.